Subject · Psychology

 Research methods drill

 Around 25% of marks.
-Tutors drill: experimental design types (independent groups, repeated measures, matched pairs), counterbalancing, randomisation, control of confounding variables, sampling techniques, levels of measurement, statistical test selection (sign test, chi-squared, Spearman's, Mann-Whitney, Wilcoxon, t-tests, ANOVA), calculations of descriptive statistics, ethical guidelines (BPS code), peer review, validity and reliability assessment.
+Tutors drill experimental design types (independent groups, repeated measures, matched pairs), counterbalancing, randomisation, control of confounding variables, sampling techniques, levels of measurement, statistical test selection (sign test, chi-squared, Spearman's, Mann-Whitney, Wilcoxon, t-tests, ANOVA), calculations of descriptive statistics, ethical guidelines (BPS code), peer review, and validity and reliability assessment.

 Application questions